rust-gamedev/rust-gamedev.github.io/content/news/032/index.md

 Earlier this year [Screen 13] was updated with a dynamic graph pattern, but there was no good starter documentation and a few bugs.
 There is a [getting started][s13-getting-started] guide now!
-Also, a ton of new features that have been added in the last month:
+Also, a ton of new features have been added in the last month:

 - ImGui support
 - Mac support